 Additional tariffs would make it impossible for American importers to compete – on their home turf.
 If the US government decides to go this way, and implement more China tariffs, then they must also ensure that cross-border shipments are taxed at the same rate as ‘regular imports’.

 Somehow, I doubt that will happen.

-Is the future of US ecommerce dominated by China?
+3. Is the future of US e-commerce dominated by Chinese sellers?

 Imagine yourself browsing Amazon a few years from now, only to find that everything single product is shipped from sellers in Mainland China.

 If the US decides to administer ‘death by a thousand taxes’ to its domestic importers, then this is actually a realistic scenario in only a few years.

 The Chinese may not have caught up with the US in most areas, but they are damn good when it comes to ecommerce and logistics.

 Let’s look at what the United States would lose in the process: